liuhanzuo/llm_project/README.md

 ## Some Details
  - Our current pipeline only support generating Chinese songs.
  - To ensure that the songcomposer model can run stably, you should tell the gpt to create no more than 10 sentences for lyrics in the prompt.
- - Two demos are provided in the /resources directory.
+ - Two demos are provided in the resources directory.